Tianjian94/tgao0055_major-assignment_tut-1/README.md

   endShape(CLOSE);
 }
 ```
- Annotation: In this stage, I use Perlin noise to generate wave shapes, which vary smoothly in the horizontal direction, set the wave height and colour to create a dynamic water effect, and use gradient colours and dynamic height changes to make the waves look more natural.
+ Annotation: In this stage, I want to draw the dynamic waves so I use Perlin noise to generate wave shapes, which vary smoothly in the horizontal direction, set the wave height and colour to create a dynamic water effect, and use gradient colours and dynamic height changes to make the waves look more natural.

  #### Iteration 3
  ``` js